Dherse/masterproef/content/4_phos.typ

 === Abstract syntax tree: desugaring, expansion, and validation

 #info-box(kind: "info")[
-    As will be explained in @sec_state, from this point on, the language is not yet implemented and therefore does not exist.
+    From this point in the document, the language is not yet implemented and therefore does not exist.
 These following steps are therefore not implemented, and are only description of what will be done when the language is fully implemented.
 ]

 #info-box(kind: "definition", footer: [ Adapted from @nystrom_crafting_2021. ])[